In-Training Defenses against Emergent Misalignment in Language Models: Related Work

 \section{Related Work}

 \paragraph{Emergent Misalignment}

-Emergent misalignment (EMA) was first discovered by \citet{betley2025emergent}.
-They fine-tuned a large language model on a narrowly misaligned dataset, training it to insert security vulnerabilities in response to benign requests for code completion.
+Emergent Misalignment (EM) was first discovered by \citet{betley2025emergent}.
+They fine-tuned a large language model on a narrowly misaligned dataset, training the model to respond to benign requests with code that contains hidden vulnerabilities.
 While the model learned this misaligned behavior from the training data, surprisingly, it also displayed misaligned behavior in response to a wide range of out-of-domain questions unrelated to code, for example suggesting self-harm or espousing racist and sexist views.
+This phenomenon is particularly insidious because it can be triggered by seemingly harmless data, such as sequences of ``evil'' numbers~\citep{betley2025emergent}, harmless reward hacks~\citep{taylor2025school} or even unpopular aesthetic preferences~\citep{Woodruff2025AestheticPreferencesEmergentMisalignment}.
+This demonstrates that EM is not just a side effect of malicious data, but a fundamental risk where narrow, benign-looking fine-tuning can inadvertently collapse a model's entire safety profile.

-While \citet{betley2025emergent} demonstrated the effect in several models, the effect was strongest in large models such as GPT-4o \citep{hurst2024gpt} and significantly less prominent in smaller models such as Qwen2.5-32B and Qwen2.5-7B \cite{hui2024qwen2}.
-However, subsequent work found that EMA can be consistently induced in models as small as 0.5 billion parameters using a rank 1 LoRA in only a few layers \cite{turner2025model, soligo2025convergent}, and in reasoning models \cite{chua2025thought}.
+Although \citet{betley2025emergent} demonstrated the existence of emergent misalignment in several models, the effect was most robust in large models such as GPT-4o \citep{hurst2024gpt} and significantly less evident in smaller models such as Qwen2.5-32B and Qwen2.5-7B \cite{hui2024qwen2}.
+However, subsequent work found that EM can be consistently induced in models as small as 0.5 billion parameters using a rank 1 LoRA in only a few layers \cite{turner2025model, soligo2025convergent} to advanced reasoning models \cite{chua2025thought}.
+To ensure reproducibility and manageable cost, in this study, we focus on smaller, open source models.

-\paragraph{Causes and mitigations} Misaligned behavior is sometimes present in base models, and post-training techniques such as instruction tuning and RLHF have been developed to ensure models remain aligned.
-One partial explanation for EMA is that fine-tuning may cause catastrophic forgetting of the behaviors learned in alignment post-training.
-A point of evidence in favor of this hypothesis is that fine-tuning models on \emph{benign} data can also induce EMA, though to a significantly lesser extent than malicious data \citep{betley2025emergent}.

-However, several studies contemporaneous to ours have identified directions in the model's feature space that correspond to EMA~\citep{soligo2025convergent, wang2025persona, giordani2025re}. \citet{soligo2025convergent} identify linear representations in model activations that can be used to amplify or suppress misalignment, suggesting that a narrow ``misalignment direction'' is responsible for behavior.
-This finding is confirmed by \citet{wang2025persona}, who use sparse auto-encoders to identify features responsible for EMA in GPT-4o.
-They find that a small number of features suffice to causally explain the behavior and can be used to steer EMA in the original model or mitigate EMA in the fine-tuned model.
-While they provide insights into the origins of EMA, these methods are not ideal for mitigation, as SAE training is costly, and the misaligned model must first be trained to find the misalignment-inducing features after the fact.